Messiah ben Joseph: Ten Lost Tribes

 Throughout the Hebrew bible Ephraim is often used to refer collectively to the northern kingdom.
 Ephraim was the leading tribe in the north.
 It has been claimed that Messiah ben Joseph does not represent the leader of the Ten Lost Tribes and that he is never presented as such.
 Rather he is presented as the leader of all of Israel.
-However some later Jewish sources do explicitly call the Messiah ben Joseph the leader of the Ten Lost Tribes.
+However some later Jewish sources do explicitly call the Messiah ben Joseph the leader of the Ten Lost Tribes such as the case with RambaN (Nachmanides) in his commentary to Genesis 48:16 where is also stated that "Ephraim" is a name designated for the Ten Tribes whose leader is the Messiah son of Ephraim:

 Mikweh Israel was written by the 17th-century kabbalist Menasseh Ben Israel.
 The text deals at some length with the author's theory that parts of the ten tribes can be found among the Native Americans.
 In the text the author calls the Messiah ben Joseph the future leader of the ten lost tribes.

 In his commentary on Ezekiel 37 the Malbim also says that the Messiah ben Joseph will be the leader of the Ten Lost Tribes when they return.
 The Messiah ben Joseph will initiate union with Judah, who will be led by the Messiah ben David.
 Later, the Messiah ben Joseph is killed and Messiah ben David will rule over all Twelve Tribes.

 Jewish understanding

-Judaism rejects the original sin doctrine of non-Orthodox Christians.
+Judaism rejects the original sin doctrine of Christians.
 It is taught that each Jew individual is responsible to follow the 613 mitzvot to the best of his abilities, for each Jew has individual blessings and tests by God.
 Non-Jews are encouraged to keep the Seven Laws of Noah.

 When korbanot ("sacrifices") were offered in ancient times they were offered according to Jewish halakha in the tabernacle and the temple in Jerusalem.
 Traditionally by way of example, Jews offer vidui ("confessions"), prayers (sacrifices of the lips, "Forgive all iniquity, and accept that which is good; so will we render for bullocks the offering (Korban) of our lips."
 Hosea 14), ethical civilisation, and tzedakah a form of charity.
 Traditionally most common among Ashkenazi Jews, some perform kapparot as a form of tzedakah.
 On Yom Kippur God judges each individual yearly.

 If Messiah ben Joseph is killed it is not considered a sacrifice but rather a tragedy that will befall Israel proceeding the eschaton.
 Neither Messiah ben Joseph nor Messiah ben David will remove the requirement to keep the 613 mitzvot.